-Saul’s life started at Tarsus (Acts 22:3), where, on the eighth day, he was circumcised according to the law (Phil.
-3:5) and according to tradition he was given his name (Luke 1:59).
-He probably was named after King Saul, the first king of Israel seeing that Paul was from the tribe of Benjamin (Rom.
-11:1; Phil.
-3:5).
+Saul’s life started at Tarsus (Acts 22:3), where, on the eighth day, he was circumcised according to the law (Philippians 3:5) and according to tradition he was given his name (Luke 1:59).
+He probably was named after King Saul, the first king of Israel seeing that Paul was from the tribe of Benjamin (Romans 11:1; Philippians 3:5).
 Also, since he lived in a Gentile community, he received a Latin name, Paulus which means “little,” or “small.”
-This name was Roman and was proper to the apostle’s future preaching of the truth in the imperial capital (Acts 19:21; Rom.
-1:15).
+This name was Roman and was proper to the apostle’s future preaching of the truth in the imperial capital (Acts 19:21; Romans 1:15).

 From birth, Paul inherited certain rights.
 He was born a Roman citizen (Acts 22:28).
 In the 1st century a.d., Roman citizenship was much desired.
 Also, Saul had a loyalty to Tarsus his city as he was a citizen there (Acts 21:39).
 It seemed that Paul’s family was well to do and had a status in that city.

 In addition, Saul appreciated his Jewish heritage.
-For he wrote, “an Hebrew of the Hebrews” (Phil.
-3:5; cf. 2 Cor.
-11:22), and was jealous for his racial customs.
+For he wrote, “an Hebrew of the Hebrews” (Philippians 3:5; 2 Corinthians 11:22), and was jealous for his racial customs.
 Until a.d.
 70, when Vespasian abolished the Jewish legal rights, the Jews were permitted to keep their nationality, even in pagan Roman.

 Paul became more fanatic to his party than his teacher (Acts 5:34).
 Thus, he was prepared for his future fight against Christians (Acts 8:1, 3; 22:4, 5; 26:9–12).
 Saul appears in the book of Acts (ch.
 7:58) as a zealous member of the pharisees and he approves by his presence the death of Stephen who challenged Jewish thinking.

 Being in Jerusalem, Saul knew of Christ’s ministry and death.
-But his first hand encounter with the Savior was only at the Damascus road (Acts 22:7, 8; 26:14, 15; 1 Cor.
-15:8).
-This decisive encounter changed his life completely and he became a great instrument in God’s hand to evangelize the world.
+But his first hand encounter with the Savior was only at the Damascus road (Acts 22:7, 8; 26:14, 15; 1 Corinthians 15:8).
+After this encounter, he gave his life to the Lord and the Holy Spirit converted and changed his life completely.
+From that point on, his name became known as Paul (Acts 13:9).